Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image

-In this part, we evaluate the depth resolution using the \textbf{StepChart} dataset.
+In this part, we evaluate the depth accuracy using the \textbf{StepChart} dataset.
 In comparison to the depth of the proposed method $\mbox{depth}_{\mu}$, we obtain the depth $\mbox{depth}_{\text{max}}$ using the maximum magnitude position $z_{\text{max}}$ (Eq.\eqref{eqn:z_peak}) of $\hat{u}$.

 The z-positions are both calibrated to $\mu m$ by the reference zero z-position $z_0$